johannphilippe/hypercurve/README.md

 # TODO

-* REAPER -> find a way to have a compatibility mode for Lua Version (build with 5.1, working with 5.2 or 5.3)
+* REAPER -> find a way to have a compatibility mode for Lua Version (build with 5.1, working with 5.2 or 5.3) : see https://forum.cockos.com/showthread.php?p=2543755#post2543755

 * Introduce Modulators (Noise, Chebyshev) to allow a modulation of the curve.
 Find a way to modulate with modularity, without requiring any extra computation (extra loop).
 For now they are available with curve operators (*, /).
 At the end, it could be implemented inside segments, or as an extension of segment or curve (segment could pass it to the curve, that would then use it to modulate)
 * Reflection on modulators is not completed yet.
 What about a sine with moving frequency ?
 Or chebyshev with moving "n" ?
-Perheaps replace the "vector" iteration with callbacks.

 * Improve  CMake config (one CMakeLitst.txt per target) and install (implement system lib path, and lua lib path)

-* Csound RT opcode
+* Csound RT opcode -> started.
+Need to fix memory allocation (likely related to std::out_of_range issue)

 * Once all done -> a proper documentation for C++/Lua, and Csound implementations

 ## Curves to implement

 * Cardioid / hypercardioid
-* Chebyshev

 # External libraries